-An Active Shooter is an individual actively engaged in killing or attempting to kill people in a confined and populated area.
+An Active Shooter is an individual actively engaged in killing or attempting to kill people in populated area (Federal Bureau of Investigation).

 Active shooter situations are unpredictable and evolve quickly.